fulcrum-agile/fulcrum/README.md

 * You might also find someone in #fulcrum on the Freenode IRC network if you're looking for realtime help.

-See the *Development* section below for details on contributing to the project.
+See the [Development](#development) section below for details on contributing to the project, and [Translating](#translating) for details on how to help translate Fulcrum into your native language.

 Goals
 -----